desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

       which is advisable anyways.

 - Prevention of accidental misprovisioning / enforcing explicit provisioning:
-    * Similarly, operators could redirect a Signaling Domain onto another one by means of a DNAME record.
-This could be prevented by incorporating the Signaling Domain's name into the hash used to construct the Signal Name.
     * In case of a hash collision, two distinct child zones may be associated with the same signaling name so that their keys may get mixed up.
 While not currently feasible, malicious customers in shared hosting environments